juliantao/quarto-asce/README.md

     classoption: [InsideFigs, LineNumbers]
 ```

-## A note on Tables
+## Notes on Tables

-In **Quarto**, it is suggested to use raw `\LaTex` code blocks to construct your table.
-Use `\lable{tbl-xx}` format to label your table and cite it using `Table \ref{tbl-xx}` in the text.
-For `html` formats, use markdown table format in a conditional div: `.content-visible when-format="html"`.
+-   It is recommended to use raw `\LaTeX` code blocks to construct tables for PDF output.
+    Label your table using the format `\label{tbl-xx}` and cite it in the text with `Table~\ref{tbl-xx}`.
+    For HTML output, use a Markdown table wrapped in a conditional div:
+    `.content-visible when-format="html"`.

+-   If you use a Markdown table for PDF rendering, the `table-replacement.lua` filter will convert it to a `tabular` environment (not `longtable`).
+    The `booktabs` package is still applied for improved formatting.
+    For example, Table~\ref{tbl-assembly} is rendered directly from a Markdown table.

+-   If a `longtable` environment is required (e.g., for multi-page tables), you can use raw LaTeX within a `{=latex}` code block.
+    Table \ref{tbl-longtable} demonstrates a table created this way.
+The downside is that for `Journal` option, the table will be placed in instead of after the main text.
+    However, the caption will still be included in the `List of Tables`.
+This will mess up the Table numbers and your first `longtable` will always be the Table 1 since it appears in the text.
+    So a suggestions is, avoid using `longtable` if possible.

 ## `code-highlighter`

-If set `true`, default `Quarto` code highlighting style will be used.
-This will create a lengthy block in the preamble.
-Most of the time, this is not needed.
+When set to true, Quarto’s default code highlighting style is included, which adds a lengthy block to the LaTeX preamble.
+In most cases, this is unnecessary.

-In this example, I set it as `true` to show the above code block.
+In this example, it is enabled to demonstrate the highlighted YAML block above.
-Delete this line in your `yaml` header to generate a cleaner `tex` file for submission.
+To produce a cleaner .tex file for submission, simply remove this line from your YAML header.

 ## Authors and affiliations